Global well-posedness for hyperbolic SPDEs with non-Lipschitz coefficients driven by space-time L\'evy white noise: Introduction

 \begin{remark} {\rm Due to the restriction $\gamma>d$, the methods presented in this article do not apply to the stochastic wave equation (for which $\gamma=1$). } \end{remark}

+\begin{remark} {\rm Article \cite{CDH19} studied the stochastic heat equation on $(0,T) \times D$, driven by a (pure-jump) L\'evy basis, with drift coefficient $b=0$, globally Lipschitz diffusion coefficient $\sigma$, and Dirichlet boundary conditions, where $D$ is a $C^{\infty}$-regular domain in $\bR^d$.
+By Proposition 2.17 {\em ibid.}, this equation has a global solution, provided that

-\begin{remark} {\rm For the stochastic heat equation driven by L\'evy noise in space-time, it is well known from \cite{CDH19} that for any $r < -\tfrac{1}{2}$, the solution $u$ of the stochastic heat equation with multiplicative noise and Lipschitz coefficients has a c\`adl\`ag version in $H_r(D)$.
-In particular, the constraint $r < -\tfrac{1}{2}$ is optimal even in the most basic case of a pure-jump L\'evy white noise; see Remark 2.6 in \cite{CDH19}.
-Consequently, the techniques developed in this present work cannot be applied to the parabolic analogue of \eqref{fSWE} due to this optimal constraint and Theorem \ref{embed-th}.
+Theorem 2.19 {\em ibid.} shows that this solution has a c\`adl\`ag modification with values in $H_r(D)$, for any $r < -\tfrac{d}{2}$.
+This constraint on $r$ is optimal.
+To see this, it suffices to consider the basic case of a compound-Poisson L\'evy white noise in dimension $d=1$; see Remark 2.6 in \cite{CDH19}.
+Consequently, the techniques developed in this present work cannot be applied to the parabolic analogue of \eqref{fSWE}, due to this optimal constraint and Theorem \ref{embed-th}. } \end{remark}